 Cash has been segregated in a special reserve bank account for the benefit of brokers and dealers under SEC Rule 15c3-3.
 The Company computes the proprietary accounts of broker-dealers ("PAB") reserve, which requires the Company to maintain minimum segregated cash in the amount of excess total credits per the reserve computation.
-As of June 30, 2023 and December 31, 2022, cash in the amount of \$1.5 million and \$1.0 million, respectively, has been segregated in the PAB reserve account, exceeding the requirements pursuant to SEC Rule 15c3-3.
+As of both September 30, 2023 and December 31, 2022, cash in the amount of \$1.0 million, has been segregated in the PAB reserve account, exceeding the requirements pursuant to SEC Rule 15c3-3.